typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-module-boundary-types.md

 ### `allowArgumentsExplicitlyTypedAsAny`

-When this option is `true` the rule ignores arguments that are explicitly typed as any.
+When this option is `true`, the rule ignores arguments that are explicitly typed as any.

 <!--tabs-->